-There have been many speculations about the causes of the decline of the Western Roman Empire and its disappearance in 476 AD.
+There have been many speculations about the causes of the crisis of the 3rd century and the decline of the Western Roman Empire and its disappearance in 476 AD.
 Among historians, it remains a matter of study and research.
 Certainly, there was no single cause for its disappearance.

 In the 18th century, the thesis of the British historian Edward Gibbon made a lot of fortune.
 His influential work “History of the Decline and Fall of the Roman Empire” (published between 1776 and 1788) established that among the causes of the decline of the Roman Empire there were two main reasons: the first, the Christianization of the Empire (a religion that preached a peaceful message that went against the traditional mentality and military structure of the Empire), and the second, the integration into the imperial army of a considerable contingent of barbarian soldiers, who never defended the Empire with sufficient patriotism.